 Housing Pathway Volunteers

 Housing Pathway Team Volunteers will support the work of the Housing Pathway Advisors to secure accommodation for clients in the privately rented sector.
 This will involve helping clients search for properties online, complete forms and make email or phone call enquires about properties.
-Volunteers will also be asked to accompany clients to the staging post accommodation from either hub.
-Shifts are available from 9am – 7pm on weekdays and are based in Islington.
+Volunteers will also be asked to accompany clients to staging post accommodation from the hubs.

 Anyone across England who is concerned about a rough sleeper can tell us about them via the StreetLink websitewww.streetlink.org.uk, or by calling the 24/7 StreetLink team.
 Our volunteers support the Street Link team by taking calls on the 24 hour StreetLink phoneline, processing rough sleeper referrals made via the StreetLink website, following up on voice and email messages and contacting members of the public to let them know what has happened as a result of their referral.